Can I take graduate level courses as an undergraduate student?

 I'm having a difficult semester and my G.P.A. may drop below 2.0.
 Will I be suspended?

 Students with a cumulative grade-point average below 2.0 are notified on semester grade reports that their academic performance is unsatisfactory.
 Such students will be placed on probation.
 If a student is already on probation and his/her G.P.A. falls below the minimum G.P.A. allowed by the University, that student will be eligible for suspension for one year.
-For more information on probation and suspension, please click here.
+More information on probation and suspension.

 I'm having personal problems and can't concentrate on my classes.
 Where can I go for help?